City of Brampton Logo

 Frequently Asked Questions

 The City of Brampton is positioning itself for the future, with an understanding that a mix and range of housing options is necessary for residents to have a high quality of life.
 Given the current housing affordability challenges faced across the Greater Toronto Area, Brampton acknowledges the need for an affordable housing strategy to respond to ongoing increases in housing costs.
 The City of Brampton’s population is expected to grow to 1 million by 2051.
 The composition of Brampton households is quite unique, as nearly 50% of households contain 4 or more people, while 12% of all units are comprised of more than one nucleus family (2016).
-Brampton is also very diverse, as 52% of the City’s population are foreign-born (2016).
-More than one-third of all households in Brampton are spending more than 30% of their total income on shelter costs and according to Brampton’s needs assessment, and recent Region of Peel housing work, youth homelessness and affordability for both low-income and middle-income families as key challenges.
+More than one-third of all households in Brampton are spending more than 30% of their total income on shelter costs and according to Brampton’s needs assessment, and recent Region of Peel housing work, youth homelessness and affordability for both low-income and middle-income families are key challenges.

-The Affordable Housing Strategy will review the current policy framework to address Brampton’s housing needs and ensure that Brampton’s policies support a full spectrum of housing affordability and housing options.
-The Strategy will result in recommendations for policy and process changes, in accordance with the City’s Vision 2040, Term of Council Priorities, the Provincial Policy Statement and the provincial Growth Plan.
-In order to improve the state of housing affordability within the City, Brampton’s affordable housing strategy will result in innovative housing solutions which responds to the local context, provincial and regional planning policies, demographic trends, as well as housing preferences.
-A different mix of housing unit types is necessary to adequately accommodate the juxtaposition between a young and aging population, and the current trend toward multi-generational families.
+The affordable housing strategy reviews the current policy framework to address Brampton’s housing needs and ensure that Brampton’s policies support a full spectrum of housing affordability and housing options.
+The strategy contains recommendations for policy and process changes, in accordance with the City’s Vision 2040, Term of Council Priorities, and the Provincial Policy Statement.
+In order to improve the state of housing affordability within the City, Brampton’s affordable housing strategy identifies innovative housing solutions which respond to the local context, provincial and regional planning policies, demographic trends, as well as housing preferences.
+A different mix of housing unit types is necessary to adequately accommodate both Brampton's young and aging population, and the current trend towards more multi-generational living.

 According to the Ministry of Municipal Affairs and Housing, Inclusionary zoning (IZ) is a land-use planning tool that a municipality may use to require affordable housing units (IZ units) to be included in residential developments of 10 units or more.
 These units would then need to be maintained as affordable over a specified period of time.
 This tool is typically used to create affordable housing for low-and moderate-income households and works well in locations experiencing rapid population growth and high demand for housing, accompanied by strong economies and housing markets.

 No. Affordable housing must comply with the same building restrictions and design standards as market-rate housing.
 As such, it will be designed to fit in with the character of the neighbourhood.
-As a rule of thumb, affordable just means that housing should cost no more than 30% of a household's income and it is often affordable because innovative developers have contributed to keeping the constructions and/or operating costs low, not because it's built with cheap or out-of-character materials.
+As a rule of thumb, affordable just means that housing should cost no more than 30% of a household's income and it is often affordable because innovative developers have contributed to keeping the construction and/or operating costs low, not because it is built with cheap or out-of-character materials.

 Often, the future occupants of new affordable housing already live in or near the neighbourhood.
 They are people sharing housing with other family members or friends, or struggling to pay market rent by giving up meals or having to walk because they cannot afford transit fares.